WaltherFernandes/todo-reactjs/README.md

 ## :fire: Technologies

-This project was developed based on the Rocketseat's Next Level Week 4
+This project was developed based on the Dev Samurai's React Course

 - [ReactJS](https://reactjs.org/)
 - [Typescript][ts]